General

 Range and Habitat

-Hammond's Flycatcher: Breeds from eastern Alaska south to northern California and northern New Mexico.
-Spends winters in the tropics and rarely in Arizona.
+Hammond's Flycatcher: Breeds from eastern Alaska south through western Canada to northern California and northern New Mexico.
+Spends winters in the tropics from Mexico south and rarely winters in Arizona and extreme southwest Texas.
 Preferred habitats include mature conifer forests at high altitudes.

 Breeding and Nesting